10 Chart Types

 Select any cell in the data area.

-- Change chart title in
+- Change the chart title to “Percentage of Smokers in 2009”.

 10.3 Pie Chart